Golf cart battery

 Golf cart battery maintenance: Now that you have installed new batteries for your golf cart, it would be wise to protect this investment with some simple maintenance practices.
 Batteries are to be always handled carefully.
 Use safety gear as described above.
 Never smoke or use open flames near batteries.
 Batteries can explode due to the presence of Hydrogen naturally formed during charging.

-Read & follow all the instructions in manual from the battery supplier carefully.
+Read & follow all the instructions in the manual from the battery supplier carefully.

-- Check for any cracks or unusual bulges in container, cover or lifting straps
+• Check for any cracks or unusual bulges in the container, cover or lifting straps

 Watering your battery

 - Use only demineralized (DM) water of approved quality or distilled water